 Instead of being depressed about being single, you can transform the longing you feel into action steps and make a plan to end your loneliness.
 Contrary to what you may believe, the real way to ensure you’re not perpetually single is to set the intention, plan and create a strategy for lasting-love.
 We know this may sound somewhat unromantic, but love does operate under the same universal laws as everything else in life.

-In the same way that you wouldn’t expect your ideal career to simply show up in your life, or to wake up one day toned, fit and beach body ready, the same is true when it comes to long-lasting love.
+In the same way that you wouldn’t expect your ideal career to simply show up in your life, or to wake up one day toned, fit, and beach body ready, the same is true when it comes to long-lasting love.
 You aren’t going to stumble onto your soulmate at Starbucks when you least expect it.

 Yet, somehow we have come to believe that love “magically” happens.
 And if it doesn’t happen magically then it’s not the “right” person.

 The first step to stop being depressed about single is to take new actions.
 Your circumstances won’t magically change when you least expect them to.
 The place to begin is with you – take a deep dive into your relationship history.
 Understanding your past patterns and strategies will give you insight into how to approach things differently this time around.
 Ultimately, you are the common denominator in all of your relationships.
 Acknowledging this will put you in the driver’s seat of your love life allowing you to evaluate which changes to make for yourself instead of feeling hopeless.

 As you do this exercise, you’ll want to examine all of your significant relationships and look for the patterns.
-Here it’s your emotional investment that constitutes “significant” rather than the amount of time or commitment on the part of your ex.
+The significance comes from your emotional investment rather than the amount of time or commitment on the part of your ex.
 If you were deeply invested, it counts even if it was only a relationship for several weeks.

 Answer these questions and track your replies: